MadinaZ/Turan/README.md

 # Turan Clients

-iOS app for residents of condominium complex
+iOS app for residents of condominium complex.

 App includes features such as:
 -making a request to a reception.
 -ordering services
 -User profile.
 -payment

+Firebase was used as BaaS.

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/42979064/93255547-e4ee7800-f7bb-11ea-8918-358c4cecb1bf.gif)